ngoc-nguyen/fptcorp_recommendation/README.md

 # FPT Recommendation Module

 Thank you for trying the FPT Recommendation module!
 This module will improve your sales significantly.
-More deals are facilated when visitor are served with relevant offers and additional cross-and-upsell recommendations.
+More deals are facilitated when visitor are served with relevant offers and additional cross-and-upsell recommendations.

 ## Installing and verifying the reference module